TobesVibration/zkdid-prototype/README.md

-## ZKDID Prototype Application
+# ZKDID Prototype Application: Version 1 Alpha

+This application showcases an initial proof of concept (PoC) for the Zero Knowledge Decentralised DNS (dDNS) proof of personhood protocol utilising .zkdid domain as the root of trust.
+Here’s a concise overview of what this this code demonstrartes:

-This application allows a user to input a number and compute the square and a proof of computation
+- **Input and Computation:** Users enter a number to compute its square along with a proof of computation.

-These results are published to a users DWN (Decentralized Web Node) and the resulting DWN Record ID along with the proof + square are submitted for registering a zkdid domain on Polygon Mumbai
+- **DWN Publishing:** Results and proofs are published to the user's Decentralized Web Node (DWN).
+Together with the DWN Record ID, these are used for registering a .zkdid domain on the Polygon Mumbai test network.

-The proof + square are submitted to a verifier contract and if successful an NFT is minted to represent ownership of the domain

-The domain string is the sha256 hash of the stringified proof + square result
+- **Verification and NFT Minting:** The proof and computed square undergo verification through a smart contract.
+If validated, an NFT symbolising domain ownership is minted.

-This domain resolves to the stored proof and the verification of the proof can attest to the owner knowing the original input number (the root of the stored square)
+- **Domain Resolution:** The registered .zkdid domain, generated from a SHA-256 hash of the proof and square, confirms the owner's knowledge of the original number by resolving to the stored proof.

+This version 1 alpha is a preliminary demonstration, focusing on the essential mechanics of the .zkdid protocol to establish a foundation for further development and refinement.

 ----